A word from the Director

 We can assist your research from the earliest stages from identifying funding sources and protocol development through to implementation and publication.
 If you have a study in mind, please contact us to discuss your requirements.

 I hope you enjoy the newsletter.
-Please do get in touch if you wish to work with us.
+Please do get in touch if you wish to work with us on these issues.

 Professor Stephen Walters